unytics/bigfunctions/README.md

 ## ⚡️ BigFunctions Framework Features

-> 1. 💚**create a unique standard to define BigQuery routines be it sql/js/remote UDF or procedures**
+> 1. 💚 **Create a unique standard to define BigQuery routines be it sql/js/remote UDF or procedures**
 > 2. 💚 **Provide `bigfun` a CLI (Command Line Interface) to test, deploy, document and monitor these BigQuery routines in your project**

 <br>